Jxtopher/retails-analysis/README.md

 docker-compose build .
 docker-compose up
 ```
-3. Import the dataset 'retails data', if it hasn't already been done
+3. Import the dataset 'retails data', if it hasn't already been done.
+Only inside the container for this moment.

 ```bash
 poetry run import path/file.xlsx